Home » Symptoms » Cat Symptoms A-Z » Nodules Raised and Firm or Ulcerative (Ulcerating)

 Outlook on current research

 Another area of research focuses on the differences between benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. and malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. nodules.
 Researchers use imaging techniques and molecular markers to better distinguish between different types of nodules.
-Such studies could lead to non-invasive diagnostic methods that make it possible to determine the type of nodule without the need for a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
+Such studies could lead to non-invasive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. methods that make it possible to determine the type of nodules without the need for a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions..
 This would be a major advance, as it would reduce the burden on the animal and enable faster treatment options.

 Another exciting area of research is the development of new therapeutic approaches for the treatment of nodules in cats.
-Researchers are experimenting with various forms of immunotherapy that aim to strengthen the cat’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. and make it more effective against pathologicalPathological refers to anything related to diseases or their processes.
+Researchers are experimenting with various forms of immunotherapy aimed at strengthening the cat’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. and making it more effective against pathologicalPathological refers to anything related to diseases or their processes.
 Pathological changes are those that deviate from the normal structure or function and indicate a disease. changes.
 These approaches could be particularly important in the treatment of malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. nodules to slow down or stop the progressionProgression refers to the advancement or worsening of a disease over time.
+Malignant tumors can cause serious health problems in dogs and cats. nodules to slow or stop the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease.

 In addition to immunotherapy, the role of targeted therapies that attack specific molecular targets in the nodule cells is also being investigated.
 These therapies could potentially increase the effectiveness of treatments and reduce side effects.
-Research in this area is still in an early stage, but is already showing promising results in preclinical studies.
+Research in this area is still in an early stage but is already showing promising results in preclinical studies.